-Each release provides drill down capability to list the incidents detected, resolved and/or verified in a particular release, enabling a quick determination to be made as to the stability and readiness of a particular release.
+Each release provides drill down capability to list the bugs and issues detected, resolved and/or verified in a particular release, enabling a quick determination to be made as to the stability and readiness of a particular release.

 You can view the list of all the test runs executed against a specific release.
 Each test run is listed together with a customizable set of fields as well as a link to the actual test run details.
 The fields that can be displayed include - date of execution, name, tester, execution status, estimated duration, actual duration or any of the custom properties.